mahmoodahmad100/views_log/README.md

 (1) Open the terminal and navigate to the project directory and run `bundle install`

 (2) copy the log file (you can use this one `spec/fixtures/webserver.log`) to `logs` directory

+(3) copy `.env.example` and rename the copied file to `.env` and you can change all the details from there
 ### Usage:

 ```